 royal receotion.
 He was lampooned by the Bitish press.
 For his part he developed an intense dislike for the Btitish.
 Hitler in 1938 replaced the a seasoned foreign minister Konstantin von Neurath with Ribbentrop.

-There were voices boh within and without the Administration who argued against the shipments.
-Few fully understood what fighting the War would be like without the British.
-General Marshall opposed the shipments and made this plain to the President.
+There were voices boh within and without the Administration who argued against aid to the Allies, especially to Britain after the fall of France (June 1940).
+Few Americans fully understood what fighting the War would be like without the British.
+Even General Marshall opposed arms shipments and made this plain to the President.
 His priority was equipping the U.S. Army.
-He did not, however, made his objections public.
+He did not, however, make his objections public.
 The Isolationists were primarily Republicans, but there were Democrats as well.
 Secretary of War Harry Woodring strenuosly opposed the shipments and did made his opposition public.
 Woodring had served as a second lieutenant in the Tank Corps during World War I (1917-18).
 He entered politics and was elected Kansas governor (1931), a notable achievement in a largely Republican state. politican who had The President appointed Woodring Assistant Secretary of War (1933).
 He focused on procurement matters which is one reason he opposed shipping military equipment still in short supply overseas.
 The President turned to his to be the Secretary of War (1936).
 He coninued the policies of his predecessor to increase the size of the Regular Army, National Guard, and Reserve Corps.
 He oversaw a revision of mobilization plans to bring personnel and procurement into balance and stressed the need to perfect the initial (peacetime) protective force.
 He was, however, a non-interventionist, Isolationism and non-interventionist feeling was especially pronounced in the Mid-West.
 The President was determined to aid Britain and asked Woodring to resign (1940).
 Disagreeing with the Presidentwas not the issue, it was doing so publicly.
 And it provided valuable fodder to the Isolationists at a very critical point.
 The Isolationists after Dunkirk were spreading rumors that Britain was planning to sue for peace just like France.
 The President's detractors charged that if the arms crossed the Atlantic they would soon fall into the hands of the Nazis. [

 Japan's foremost naval commander, Isoroku Yamamoto, was an exponent of naval aviation at a time in which the Imperial Navy like the U.S. Navy was dominated by the gun club wedded to the battle ship.
 While still a cadet, Yamaoto had participated in the Battle of Tsuhima (1905) which decided the Russo-Japanese War.
 He had lost two fingers when a gun on his battleship had exploded.
 The battle had convinced most Japanese commanders that war were won by climatic fleet engagements and that Japan as the smaller force would have to suprise the ememy.
 He had been a naval attache in Washington, at a time that Billy Mitchell had been promoting sair power.
 This launched his interest in air power which led to his promotion of naval aviation.
 While personally believing that war with the United States was a collosal error, he had to prepare the strike that would cripple the U.S. Pacific Fleet.
 He succeeded in crippling the U.S. battle ship force, but by luck the three precious carriers of the Pacific fleet were not at Pearl when the Japanese strike force arrived.